The #1 thing to do in Grenoble, France offers something for everyone.

 In warmer months visitors can also test their fear of heights at the Acrobastille, which appears to be similar to the climbing obstacle course I did at Activo Park in Umbria.
-I LOVE these type of adventures but doing it with the incredible views afforded by the The Fortress Mountain would be very special!
+I LOVE these types of adventures but doing it with the incredible views afforded by The Fortress Mountain would be very special!
 I’m coming back when it’s warmer to check it out.

-The Mandrin Caves were also closed when I was there, but sounded intriguing.
+The Mandrin Caves were also closed when I was there but sounded intriguing.
 They consist of an underground passage near the entrance to the fort, which shows how expansive the defensive system was.

-Then there’s the National Memorial to the Mountain Troops just a 30 minute walk from the fortress.
+Then there’s the National Memorial to the Mountain Troops just a 30-minute walk from the fortress.

 But what really caught my eye was the Chartreuse massif in the background of the fortress.
 Hikes here can last anywhere from a couple of hours to several days.
 To say I’m intrigued would be putting it mildly.
 I was already planning my return trip as I looked at it in awe.
-I swear I could hear it say Laurel, climb me!
+I swear I could hear it say, Laurel, climb me!
 Strangely no one else heard this but me, maybe it was just the voices in my head.